bishwajitsutradhar/CFD-code-for-2D-lid-driven-cavity-and-conduction-problem-in-C/README.md

-Go to braches "lid driven cavity" and "steady state conduction" for all the files.
+Go to braches "lid driven cavity" and "steady state conduction problem" for all the files.